 Kilo loves his BUSTER ActivityMat By Kruuse that comes with 3 levels of difficulty to keep your dog challenged (we received it as a gift at Global Pet Expo).
 It’s customizable to different sized dogs, portable and easy to take on the go since everything fits neatly in the handy bag provided.
 It comes with a handy guide for how to set up the various tasks to try.
 More complementary activities can also be bought.
 See The Full Review HERE.

 Treat balls are a great way to keep your dog entertained and mentally stimulated as they work for their treats.

 Kongs are also great for stuffing.
 I often have them in the freezer for Kilo.

 Agility and Obstacle Courses

-Attend agility classes at local dog facilities like PawsWay Toronto, or try setting up your very own agility course in your house for your dog.
-Just be sure it’s safe.
+Attend agility classes at local dog facilities, or try setting up your very own agility course in your house for your dog.
+Just be sure it’s safe and your dog is over 12 months old if you have any jumps – don’t make them too high.
 Be creative and make a simple obstacle course inside your home with pillows, towels or old blankets.
-Make sure to clear enough space so your dog can run freely without hurting himself or damaging valuables.
+Make sure to clear enough space so your dog can run freely or jump without hurting himself or damaging valuables.

 Doga (+ unroll the mat)

 The internet fell in love with Nic and Pancho the chihuahua doing yoga.
 Get your downward dog on!

 I taught Kilo to roll out his yoga mat by hiding kibble pieces.
 He finds it a very rewarding game.
 Trouble is he now unrolls any mat he sees in search of snacks so my daughter has to remember to put hers away.